lr42/gentle/roadmap.md

   don't know if it would make as much of a difference.
 I'll often delay taking a long break until after I've gotten to a good stopping point, which sometimes can be several minutes.
+- [ ] Make the splash screen not show up if the program is started on log in.
+- [ ] Allow setting the opacity of the glowbox.
 - [x] Add a notification sound to indicate when the break is done.
 - [x] Show a skip break button on the short break screen.
 (From Matt.)
 Make this optional, possibly with the default to off.